noahfl/densenet-sdr/README.md

 This repository holds the code for the paper

-Dropout is a special case of the stochastic delta rule: faster and more accurate deep learning (submitted to NIPS)
+'Dropout is a special case of the stochastic delta rule: faster and more accurate deep learning' (submitted to NIPS)

 [Noah Frazier-Logue](https://www.linkedin.com/in/noah-frazier-logue-1524b796/), [Stephen Jose Hanson](http://nwkpsych.rutgers.edu/~jose/)